 The PIC sponsors several fundraising events each year.
-These events provide funds for program family events, special programs, field trips, classroom learning materials, and "fun money" for classrooms to spend on children when out & about in the community (ie riding the carousel at the zoo!).
+These events provide funds for program family events, special programs, field trips and classroom learning materials.
 Participation in these fundraising events is optional, however, the success of each fundraiser directly adds to children's programming.
 We encourage families to participate.

-When Something Comes UpResolving Issues, Conflicts, Concerns
+When Something Comes Up .....Resolving Issues, Conflicts, Concerns